BrianSigafoos/briansigafoos.github.io/_posts/2017-08-19-metaprogramming-ruby.md

 comments: true
 ---

 What is metaprogramming?
-Here a definition from [Metapgramming Ruby 2](https://www.amazon.com/dp/B00N9I0RMQ):
+Here's a definition from [Metapgramming Ruby 2](https://www.amazon.com/dp/B00N9I0RMQ):

 > Metaprogramming is writing code that manipulates language constructs at runtime.